-You are tested for COVID-19 around day 0/1 of your stay — within 24 hours of arriving.
-You are exempt from a day 0/1 test if you arrive from Australia, Antarctica or most Pacific islands.
-You may be asked to remain in your room until the results of the test is known.
+Most people will be tested for COVID-19 around day 0/1 of their stay — within 24 hours of arriving.
+You may be asked to remain in your room until the result of the test is known.

-If you are symptomatic when you arrive, you will go straight to a quarantine facility.
+If you are symptomatic when you arrive, you will go straight into a quarantine facility.

 If the result of your day 0/1 test is positive, you will be moved to a quarantine facility.
 If you test negative, you will stay in your managed isolation facility to complete the rest of your stay.

-You will be tested for COVID-19 again on day 3 and day 12 of your stay.
+You will be tested for COVID-19 again around day 3 and day 12 of your stay.

 Exemptions from quarantine